 It’s also important to understand that gold miners often trade in a more volatile fashion than gold itself.
 When gold rises, miners tend to rise by a greater degree, and when gold declines, miners tend to decline even faster.
 Which makes sense, given that publicly traded companies add elements of risk and reward that gold doesn’t possess on its own.

 If you appreciate the somewhat leveraged returns gold miners provide, you can buy them via the iShares MSCI Global Gold Miners ETF (RING).
-This index fund holds a tight grouping of 40 miners that are primarily (and in some cases entirely) in the business of gold.
+This index fund holds a tight grouping of more than 40 miners that are primarily (and in some cases entirely) in the business of gold.
 It’s market capitalization-weighted, too, which means the bigger the company, the more assets are allocated to it.
-Right now, for instance, mega-miners Newmont (NEM) and Agnico Eagle Mines (AEM) each account for a whopping 17% of RING’s assets, and the top four holdings cumulatively account for almost half the ETF’s weight.
+Right now, for instance, mega-miners Newmont (NEM) accounts for a whopping 15% of RING’s assets, Agnico Eagle Mines (AEM) represents another 13%, and the top five holdings cumulatively account for almost half the ETF’s weight.

-The biggest, most established name in the space is the VanEck Gold Miners ETF (GDX), which commands more than 10 times the assets RING has collected.
+The biggest, most established name in the space is the VanEck Gold Miners ETF (GDX), which commands nine times the assets RING has collected.
 But iShares’ fund has outperformed GDX over every meaningful time period, thanks in part to its cheaper expense ratio (0.39% to GDX’s 0.51%).

 Want to learn more about RING?
 Check out the iShares provider site.